Jane Gallagher

 Special Projects - Helen Bolton

-Fundraising - Michelle Mohl, Carol Dezorzi, Judy Klingenhofer, Joel Kendall, Linda Pousson, Kathy Zeiler, Laura Watts, Nancy Moser, Wade Hardman, Tonja Couch, John and Lori Pope, Brian Gilbreth, Lloyd Runnett
+Michelle Mohl, Carol Dezorzi, Judy Klingenhofer, Joel Kendall, Linda Pousson, Kathy Zeiler, Laura Watts, Nancy Moser, Wade Hardman, Tonja Couch, John and Lori Pope, Brian Gilbreth, Lloyd Runnett

-Event Support - Bob Klug, Roger and Suzy Barker, Dan Brown, Tammy Clegg, Jeff and Melody Unger, Steve Grill, Debbie Busby, Chip Bumgardner, Gary Crider, Jim and Becky Biche, Lin Kogle, Bruce Flenard, Iris Hyde, April and Mike Jones, Tracy Hale-Clark, Ronda Guill
+Bob Klug, Roger and Suzy Barker, Dan Brown, Tammy Clegg, Jeff and Melody Unger, Steve Grill, Debbie Busby, Chip Bumgardner, Gary Crider, Jim and Becky Biche, Lin Kogle, Bruce Flenard, Iris Hyde, April and Mike Jones, Tracy Hale-Clark, Ronda Guill